 You might be asking what 70/20/10 stands for.
 It is the 70/20/10 Learning and Development model that was developed in the early 1990s by Robert Eichinger, Michael Lombardo and Morgan McCall.
 This model asserts that:

-- 70 percent of learning and development comes from real-life/on-the-job experiences,
+- 70 percent of learning and development comes from real-life/on-the-job experiences, tasks and problem solving;

 - 20 percent comes from informal or formal feedback, mentoring or coaching; and

 A criticism of this model is that formal learning initiatives are devalued and that, if 90 percent of learning is informal, then it requires no attention.
 However, the 70/20/10 idea resulted from an effort to raise awareness about the informal and experiential learning that occurs without conscious acknowledgement or even planning by the learner, unlike formalized learning which is more of a conscious decision.
 The 70/20/10 rule should be an influence on training strategy rather than a strategy in itself.

 The most useful application of this powerful model for understanding learners and their learning styles should be to: